Astros’ Peacock, Yankees’ Green to start Game 6 of ALCS

-HOUSTON (AP) — Brad Peacock is starting for the Houston Astros in Game 6 as they use a bullpen day to try to close out the AL Championship Series against the New York Yankees on Saturday night.
+HOUSTON (AP) — Brad Peacock is starting for the Houston Astros in Game 6 as they use a bullpen day to try to close out the AL Championship Series on Saturday night against a New York Yankees lineup again without slugger Giancarlo Stanton.

 Peacock threw eight pitches in a scoreless eighth inning on Friday night.
 He will become the fourth pitcher in MLB history to finish a postseason game and then start the next day, and the first since 1924.